 The NMDOT contracted studies on the three major corridors through the SFMPA.
-All three were designed to address issues specific in each corridor and to identify issues interrelated with the larger transportation network.
-MPO staff participated in project management team meetings and public presentations for all three corridor studies.
-Consultants formally presented study recommendations to the MPO Technical Coordinating Committee and Transportation Policy Board.

-MYTH: Roads should assume that drivers will exceed legal limits and, therefore, should be designed to accommodate travel speeds and traffic volumes of at least 25 percent over expectations.
+All three were designed to address issues specific in each corridor and to identify issues interrelated with the larger MYTH: Roads should assume that drivers will exceed legal limits and, therefore, should be designed to accommodate travel speeds and traffic volumes of at least 25 percent over expectations.